OXID-eSales/vat-tbe-services-documentation/configuration.rst

 If you use additional payment modules, make sure that your payment modules are compatible with :productname:`OXID eShop eVAT`.

-To do this, check if your payment module has a quick purchase feature (this is the case for :productname:`PayPal`, for example) and turn off the quick purchase feature.
+To do this, check if your payment module has a quick purchase feature (Express Ccheckout) (this is the case for :productname:`PayPal`, for example) and turn off the quick purchase feature.

 You do :emphasis:`not` need to do anything if you have